Close

 Natural flea remedies can be valuable tools for managing flea infestations, particularly for cat parents seeking affordable treatment options.
 Remedies such as diatomaceous earth, apple cider vinegar sprays, and regular flea combing can significantly reduce flea populations in your home.
 However, while these methods are beneficial, they may not be sufficient to address a severe infestation.

 Diatomaceous earth is effective in flea control because it dehydrates fleas.
-According to research published in the Journal of Stored Products Research, this substance absorbs oils and lipids from the fleas’ exoskeletons, leading to their desiccation.
-To achieve optimal results, selecting high-purity diatomaceous earth with the appropriate particle size and application technique is essential.
+Research published in the Journal of Stored Products Research notes that it absorbs oils and lipids from the fleas’ exoskeletons, leading to their desiccation.
+Apple cider vinegar may help deter fleas but does not kill them.
+Meanwhile, regular flea combing provides a hands-on way to eliminate fleas and their eggs with consistent effort.

 How to Save Money on Flea Treatments